asimovian/old-plur-backup/js/plur/zelab/trust/README.md

 various expectations, **relative** to its own prediction for *other* known actors/subjects within the same context.

-An actor could be a Application, Service, Node, IP, User, Network, Session, Cloud, etc.
+An actor could be an Application, Service, Node, IP, User, Network, Session, Cloud, etc.

-A subject could be a Config, Review, Vote, Change, etc.
+A subject could be a Service, Config, Service+Config, Review, Vote, Change, etc.

 Context could be result quality (incorrect results), response time, network relationship, aggregate contexts, etc.

 Expectations could include:
  * Whether a Service was developed by the same Author or not
  * Whether a Node has been sending more than 100 errors per hour or not.
- * Whether an Author's Configs have are trusted by other groups of actors or not
+ * Whether an Author's Configs are trusted by other groups of actors or not
  * Whether other Services on the Actor's Node trusts another Node or not

-With each expectation, logic surround a trust decision must compare whether Actor A is more trusted than Actor B for every actor it wishes to compare.
+With each expectation, the logic surrounding a trust decision must compare whether Actor A is more trusted than Actor B for every actor it wishes to compare.
 The aggregate result of these comparisons are then used to create an Ordered List with each entry trusted less.